Respected Portland Nursing Home Abuse Attorneys Ready To Assist You

 The Portland nursing home abuse lawyers at D’Amore Law Group are experienced in handling nursing home abuse and death cases and offer a free consultation.
 Assisted living facilities target elderly people who can no longer live alone, but who don’t need intensive medical care.
 As a result, they have different rules and regulations, and these laws vary by state.
 Our nursing home abuse attorneys are licensed to practice in state and federal courts in Oregon, Washington, and California, and have associations with trial attorneys in all 50 states.

-If you or someone you care about has been abused or neglected in a nursing home or long-term care facility, contact a skilled and compassionate attorney to discuss your options.
+If you or someone you care about has been abused or neglected in a nursing home or long-term care facility, contact a skilled and compassionate lawyer to discuss your options.
 We represent clients throughout Washington, Oregon, and California.
 We have offices conveniently located in Portland, Vancouver, Lake Oswego, and Bend.
 Call our concerned and dedicated nursing home abuse attorneys at 503-222-6333, or contact us online today.

 The legal team at D’Amore Law Group has a proven track record of providing effective, knowledgeable legal counsel to those affected by nursing home abuse and neglect.
 This is just one example of the positive feedback we have received for our services: